Mobile Suit Zeta Gundam: Critical reception

 Mobile Suit Zeta Gundam is praised by fans of the Universal Century sect of the franchise, with many lauding it for its bleak tone, character development, and its complicated expression of war.
-Even the series' director, Yoshiyuki Tomino, has expressed not liking the show.
+But even the series' director, Yoshiyuki Tomino, has expressed not liking the show.

 The review website Mania.com gave the anime an overall 'B+' rating, regarding it as "one of Yoshiyuki Tomino's greatest works."
 They stated that the "lack of an A/A+ is that this is recommended for fans who are already familiar with the Universal Century storyline," recommending that audiences view "the original film trilogy" first before watching Zeta Gundam.
 The reviewer Chris Beveridge of Mania.com gave certain volumes of the series a full 'A' rating, describing the last ten episodes as being "the huge payoff episodes" where "you can almost feel the characters being rushed around a bit and moved through the paces.
 But at the same time, it all comes so fast that it's simply enjoyable to watch so much happen and change so quickly."

 Beveridge would later review the Blu-Ray releases of the series for The Fandom Post, giving both sets of Blu-Rays an 'A−' rating.
-Beveridge writes in the review for the first set, "It’s hard to believe that it’s been almost ten years since I last saw this series as you realize just how much anime you consume.
+Beveridge writes in the review for the first set, "It's hard to believe that it's been almost ten years since I last saw this series as you realize just how much anime you consume.
 But it also makes you realize which ones truly stand out over the course of time and this one is definitely one of them."
 Beveridge found the second half of the series weaker, though still claims that the show "hits most things right".